schm1d/C/README.md

 # C
-All my C programming experiments and researches
+All my C programming experiments and researches.